 Invest in a good and appropriate bike

 You will need a bike that is strong enough to carry your luggage and tow a trailer or a trailer cycle.
 It should have the appropriate horsepower while being light and easy to shift gears.
 Experts recommend bikes with aluminum frames and recommend against bikes with carbon frames.
 Aluminum is more sturdy, strong, and durable to manage the long distance and heavy weight.

 Children get tired fast.
 They have a low concentration spun.
 They will therefore get bored of cycling continuously and may get cranky.
 To avoid tantrums and moodiness, take breaks preferably after every hour of continuous riding.
 Bring along some papers and crayons for your trip.
 The children can take the breaks to engage in other exciting activities such as drawing.
 You could also plan your itinerary such that you cycle for say maximum 3-5hours in a day and the rest of the time is spent on other recreational activities.

 Give the camera to the child.
 They will be excited about the new sceneries and taking photos for the most part of the tour.
 It is an excellent way of beating boredom among children.

 Do not use a tandem

 If possible, pack the bare minimum.
 Unlike a car, a bike has only limited space and can carry only so much weight.
 Remember for the most part you are the one powering the bike.
-However, ensure you pack the essentials such as a camping tent (if you will be camping), repair kits, food, water and clothes.
-For clothes bring one or two change of clothes only.
+However, ensure you pack the essentials such as a camping tent (if you will be camping) “https://www.globosurfer.com/best-pop-up-tents/“, repair kits, food, water, and clothes.
+For clothes bring one or two changes of clothes only.
 You will be covering a lot of distance and you need to be as energy efficient as possible.
-A big luggage will compromise your efficiency.
+Big luggage will compromise your efficiency.